sintel-dev/pyteller/README.md

 ```

-Now, since the poersistence pipeline does not require a fit method, we are ready to forecast:
+Now, since the persistence pipeline does not require a fit method, we are ready to forecast:

 ```python3
 forecast = pyteller.predict(test_data=test)